noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [Unnn.
 I think you’re really cute.]

 [Nyaahhh?!
 T-T-T-That’s the part where you throw a tsukkomi, you know?!
-If you just honestly responded to it, wouldn’t it be embarrassing!!?!]
+If you just honestly responded to it, wouldn’t it be embarrassing?!]

 [Hahaha, no, my bad, I’m sorry...
 However, thanks.
 For listening to my request.]